 - The school recognises that all pupils with medical conditions should be properly supported so that they can have full access to education, including educational visits and physical education.
 Some children with medical conditions may be disabled and where this is the case, the school will comply with its duties under the Equality Act 2010.
-The school maintains and regularly updates key documents which outline the medical needs of pupils across the school e.g. Allergy & Medical list (held on SIMs), Health & Well-Being Overview, Class Pupil Welfare Registers. - Some pupils may also have SEN and may have an EHCP which brings together health and social care needs, as well as special educational provision and the Code of Practice (2015) is followed. - The school has a number of members of staff trained in Paediatric and General First Aid and, where appropriate, staff are trained in managing the medication and other treatments of pupils with medical conditions.
-See the school policy for supporting Pupils with Medical Conditions for more detailed information. - The school follows guidance published by the DofE which can be found at www.sendgateway.org.uk the Governors, Headteacher, SLT, teaching staff and parents in line with an active process of continual review and improvement of whole school practice.
+The school maintains and regularly updates key documents which outline the medical needs of pupils across the school e.g. Allergy & Medical information, Health & Well-Being Overview, Class Pupil Welfare Registers. - Some pupils may also have SEN and may have an EHCP which brings together health and social care needs, as well as special educational provision and the Code of Practice (2015) is followed. - The school has a number of members of staff trained in Paediatric and General First Aid and, where appropriate, staff are trained in managing the medication and other treatments of pupils with medical conditions.
+See the school policy for supporting Pupils with Medical Conditions for more detailed information. - The school follows guidance published by the DofE which can be found at www.sendgateway.org.uk